 - Maximum number of players = 9

 - A young persons team consists of players below the age of 16 on the first day of the season.
-These teams must have at least one adult per 3 young persons in the team and in attendance at matches
+These teams must have at least one responsible adult to oversee the team in attendance at matches.

-- In that all matches are played over a men’s height net, to encourage development of all teams, a team may have a maximum of three male players who play within competitions that exceed the Dorset geographical area
+- In that matches are played over a men’s height net, to encourage development of all teams, a team may have a maximum of three male players who play within competitions that exceed the Dorset geographical area

 - Rolling – A player may rotate off from position 2 and their substitute rotate on at position 1 during the normal time of service preparation.
 If this system is used Standard Substitution is not to be used.